wdiazcarballo/ACM_School_Barcelona/A deep dive into sustainable generative AI and HPC systems.md

 ### Connecting to Monte Cimone

-To access the cluster, you'll use SSH (Secure Shell) protocol.
-The connection requires a specific port number (2223) and your assigned username.
+To access the cluster, SSH (Secure Shell) protocol is used.
+The connection requires a specific port number (2223) and an assigned username.

-**Windows users**: Use PowerShell, Command Prompt, or PuTTY
+**Windows users**: PowerShell, Command Prompt, or PuTTY can be used
 ```bash
 ssh -p 2223 acm-hpc-XX@delta.dei.unibo.it
 ```

-**Linux/Mac users**: Use the Terminal application
+**Linux/Mac users**: The Terminal application is used
 ```bash
 ssh -p 2223 acm-hpc-XX@delta.dei.unibo.it
 ```

 **Tips**:
-- Replace `XX` with your assigned user number (00-69)
+- XX should be replaced with the assigned user number (00-69)
 - The `-p 2223` flag specifies the non-standard SSH port
-- You'll be prompted for your password (provided by instructors)
+- A password prompt will appear (provided by instructors)
-- If you see a host key verification message, type "yes" to continue
+- If a host key verification message appears, "yes" should be typed to continue

-**First-time setup**: After logging in, change your password for security
+**First-time setup**: After logging in, the password should be changed for security
 ```bash
 yppasswd
 ```
-This command updates your password in the Yellow Pages (NIS) system used by the cluster.
+This command updates the password in the Yellow Pages (NIS) system used by the cluster.

 ---